kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 importance metric, as mentioned earlier.

 #### Compute Feature Importance Scores
-A function is created, that calculates the feature importances and returns a sorted DataFrame.
+A function is created that calculates the feature importances and returns a sorted DataFrame.